fttlov/JCAdvance/README.md

 ← Choose language

 ## What is it
-Joy-con Advance is an Xbox gamepad emulator with advanced features for Joy-cons, Pro controller, DualShock 4 and DualSense Edge, based on [DSAdvance](https://github.com/r57zone/DSAdvance) from r57zone. <br>
+Joy-con Advance is an Xbox gamepad emulator with advanced features for Joy-con's, Pro controller, DualShock 4 and DualSense Edge, based on [DSAdvance](https://github.com/r57zone/DSAdvance) from r57zone. <br>

 ## Some basic features:
 - Customizable buttons.
 Assign buttons on the gamepad to emulate Xbox, Keyboard and mouse keys <br>